NotTejasRao/DontSleep/README.md

 Technical:
 -----------
 Hi recruiters!
 Please try not to judge.
-We both know Hackathons only exist to teach everyone tape and glue programming.
+We both know Hackathons only exist to teach everyone tape-and-glue programming.
 Oh, and free food.
+FREE FOOD!?